xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld-convert.md

 The <code>priority-level</code> command used in an egress QoS policy specifies the egress transmit priority of the traffic vs. other priority traffic.
 Priority levels can be configured as 1-7 with 1 being the highest priority.
 Priority level 0 is reserved for best-effort traffic.

-Please note, multicast traffic does not follow the same constructs as unicast traffic for prioritization.
+**Note:** Multicast traffic does not follow the same constructs as unicast traffic for prioritization.
 All multicast traffic assigned to Traffic Classes 1-4 are treated as Low Priority and traffic assigned to 5-6 treated as high priority.
-{: .notice--warning}

 ## Hierarchical Edge QoS
 Hierarchical QoS enables a provider to set an overall traffic rate across all services, and then configure parameters per-service via a child QoS policy where the percentages of guaranteed bandwidth are derived from the parent rate